EthereumCommonwealth/Auditing/README.md

-# Free security audits,
-# for the safety of the entire industry
+# Free security audits, for the safety of the entire industry.

 Callisto Security department performs free security audits for smart-contracts.
 Our security auditors are paid from [Callisto Treasury](https://github.com/EthereumCommonwealth/Roadmap/issues/48).
 Anyone can submit a request for security audit of a smart-contract free of charge.